nicknicolini/hypercorn/docs/how_to_guides/configuring.rst

      hypercorn --config file_path/file_name.toml

-To load programatically :meth:`hypercorn.config.Config.from_toml` can be used,
+To load programmatically :meth:`hypercorn.config.Config.from_toml` can be used,

 .. code-block:: python